 Development Lifecycle Trade-offs

 Every development lifecycle decision involves trade-offs.
-The CTA review board expects you to articulate what you gain and what you sacrifice with each choice.
-This page covers the major trade-off dimensions across Domain 6.
+The review board expects candidates to articulate what is gained and what is sacrificed with each choice.

 How to present trade-offs